django/dsf-working-groups/active/online-community.md

 With regards to Django Software Foundation responsibilities and resources, the group operates with:

-- Admin privileges to members of the forum & Discord or existing admin representive joining as a member.
+- A minimum of two members having admin privileges for a single platform while a single member of the group not having admin priveleges to all platforms.

 ## Initial membership

-- Chair: TBD
+- Chair: Andrew Miller
 - Co-Chair: TBD
-- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair): TBD
+- Board Liaison (must be an active Board member; may be the same as Chair/Co-Chair): Tom Carrick?
 - Other members:
-  - Andrew Miller
+  - Patryk Bratkowski

 ## Future membership

-Answer the following questions here:

 - Who is eligible to join?
 Any volunteer, or are there specific requirements?
   - Anyone can join, however they need to active on the community platforms for at least 3 months or nominated by a DSF Individual member.
 - How do people who want to join sign up / volunteer / express interest?
   - Send one of the WG members a message on Discord or the Forum
 - How will decisions on adding/removing members be handled?
+  - New members may self-nominate.
-  - Direct membership: new members may self-nominate; members will serve for a one year term.
+  - Members will serve for a one year term.
 At the end of this term, they need to opt into staying involved to keep being a member of the group.
-New members will get approved by existing members of the WG.
+  - New members will get approved by existing members of the WG.
+  - If any member wishes to leave the group before the end of their term, they can do so by notifying the group.
+  - Members can propose a vote on removing a member from the working group.
+This needs 50%+1 agreement.

 ## Budget

 - How much money or spending discretion do you need?
-  - None to begin with, however I would expect over time budget to get allocated for supporting the Forum and Discord  server.
+  - None to begin with, however I would expect over time budget might get requested for supporting the Forum and Discord server.
 See below for [ideas](#budget-ideas)
 - How do you want that money allocated:
   - None to begin with.